Verubato/framesort/README.md

 # Frame Sort #

-A simple World of Warcraft (Retail) add-on that places the player frame (you) at the top or bottom (configurable) of the party/raid frames.
+A simple World of Warcraft (Retail) add-on that places the player frame (you) at the top/middle/bottom (configurable) of the party/raid frames.

 ## Features ##

-* Place the player frame at the top or bottom.
+* Place the player frame at the top, middle, or bottom.
 * Works for both raid-style party and regular raid frames.
 * Sort the remaining frames by group/role/alphabetical.
 * Setup different sorting rules for arena, bgs, world, and raids.